ids-s1-21/project-I_Have_Never_Coded_Before/data/README.md

 - `Location of death (zip code)` : The best zipcode location where the injury resulting in their death occurred.
 - `Location of death (county)` : The best county location where the injury resulting in their death occurred.
 - `Full Address` The most accurate full address where the injury resulting in their death occurred.
-- `Latitude` : Latitude of where the injury resulting in their death occurred.
-- `Longitude` : Longitude of where the injury resulting in their death occurred.
 - `Agency or agencies involved` : Police agency involved in persons death
 - `Highest level of force` : What the highest level of force the police used in the incident where the person died
 - `Alleged weapon` : Whether the person was bearing a weapon